FlorianLa/BrailleBuddy/README.md

 ![Hardware](https://github.com/FlorianLa/BrailleBuddy/blob/main/Photos/BrailleBuddy_Electronics.jpg)

 * **Microcontroller:** The brain of BrailleBuddy is an ESP32 microcontroller board that is easy to program, supports a variety of protocols, and has 27 usable General Purpose Input/Output (GPIO) pins.
 The board also has Wifi and Bluetooth functionality, which offers numerous possibilities for further development of BraillyBuddy.
 For other microcontrollers please check if there are enough GPIO pins and adjust the pin layout.
-* **NFC Tags:** To store digital information on our game cards we used NFC Stickers (12 x 19 mm - NTAG213 - 180 Byte - transparent).
+* **NFC Tags:** To store digital information on our game cards, we used NFC Stickers (12 x 19 mm - NTAG213 - 180 Byte - transparent).
-* **RFID Readers:** To detect game cards and read and write the digital information we used 5 x Mifare RFID-RC522 Modules, which communicate with the microcontroller via the SPI interface.
+* **RFID Readers:** To detect game cards and read and write the digital information, we used 5 x Mifare RFID-RC522 Modules, which communicate with the microcontroller via the SPI interface.
-* **Photoresistors:** While the readers are responsible for receiving the information from the NFC tags, we used 7 x light dependent photoresistors to determine the corresponding position for each tag on the box as most of the readers are responsible for two slots.
+* **Photoresistors:** While the readers are responsible for receiving the information from the NFC tags, we used 7 x light dependent photoresistors to determine the corresponding position for each tag on the box as most of the readers cover two slots.
-* **Multiplexer:** To handle the various needed connections we used a 16 channel digital/analog multiplexer to read out the analog signals from the photoresistors and distribute the RFID reader's reset line (RST).
+* **Multiplexer:** We used a 16 channel digital/analog multiplexer to handle the various needed connections, i.e., to read out the analog signals from the photoresistors and distribute the RFID reader's reset line (RST).
 * **MP3 Module and Loudspeaker:** For the auditory feedback, we used a DFPlayer-Mini – a compact serial MP3 module with a built-in amplifier and an SD card slot to store MP3 files – and a small 3 Watt 8 Ohm loudspeaker.
 * **Buttons:** To allow users to repeat the slot-related audio feedback, we used 8 x push buttons (12 x 12 x 7.3 mm).
 * **Resistors:** To find out which and how many resistors you need, please consult the respective data sheets of your modules.

+### Improvements
+We describe various possible improvements for BrailleBuddy in our paper.
+The most relevant possibilities are:
+* Add a headphone connector and an interface to cotrol the volume.
+* Instead of reading the word, BrailleBuddy could also make corresponding sounds, e.g., a car or animal sounds.
+* Consider differently shaped cards to support users that find corectly rotating and playing the cards challenging.
+* Use separate storage areas for the letter cards or reduce the selection of cards presented to support children just starting to learn Braille.
+* The audio feedback can be improved by reacting to a button being pressed consecutively multiple times, long times in between cards placed, and multiple incorrectly placed cards.
+BrailleBuddy could give more diverse responses, e.g., "You placed the correct letter but in the wrong spot." or give hints towards the games solution.

 ### Pin Layout